maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Really ensure "attempts" list those with meaningful histories.
 I.e. if possible filter out navigation to and from the page etc.
 * Add better maxima support functions for off-line analysis.
-* A fully maxima-based representation of the PRT?